rollaflip/Video-Tracker-API/readMe.md

 ## Create your DB
 Create your db using
-- create_mysql.sql  for mySQL or msSQL
 - create_postgresql.sql  for postgreSQL
+- create_mysql.sql  for mySQL
+- create_mssql.sql for MS SQL

 ## Navigate to /server/db/db.js
 Change the connection string to fit your needs